o3de/o3de.org/content/docs/user-guide/programming/components/create-component.md

     * `Activate()`

         (Required) Called when the owning entity is activated, provided that all services and components that the component depends on are present and active.
 The `Activate` function is always called _after_ any components that it depends on.
-To learn how to specify dependencies, refer to [Defining and Using Component Services](services).
+For information about how to specify dependencies, refer to [Defining and Using Component Services](services).
 Typically in the `Activate()` function, a component performs setup procedures, connects to EBuses, and allocates resources or requests assets.

     * `Deactivate()`

         (Required) Called when the owning entity is deactivated.
 The order of deactivation is the reverse of activation, so your component is deactivated before the components it depends on.
 As a best practice, make sure your component returns to a minimal footprint when it is deactivated.
 A component should release all resources and disconnect from all EBuses.
 In general, deactivation should be symmetric to activation.

         Destruction does not necessarily follow deactivation.
-An entity can be deactivated and reactivated without being destroyed, therefore you should ensure that your components support this efficiently.
+An entity can be deactivated and reactivated without being destroyed, therefore you should ensure that your components support this behavior efficiently.
 Eventually when an entity is destroyed, O3DE calls `Deactivate()` first.
 Take care to author components with this in mind.

 1. Use the reflection context as needed in the static `Reflect()` function to make your component objects available to other parts of the system.